 It's not an easy decision to make, but if you've set your sights on an entirely new career, this guide provides the most comprehensive and helpful advice we could find on the topic.
 Our guide is a compilation of the best resources, tips and strategies to help you prepare for and manage through the change.
 While we understand that every situation is different, we believe successful career change is something that does follow certain patterns.
 Here's some career advice to follow.

 Some people find it helpful to get the objective feedback and guidance of a professional career coach or career counselor about their career field and whether they are really up for a midlife career change.
 For a career changer, the experienced advice of a professional can be very helpful in making a career change that involves some major career choice adjustments from your current career.

 This is really another way of belaboring our first point.
-In addition to the conversations that we just recommended you have, if you're sure you want to make the leap away from your current career into one you feel more passion about, read everything you can about your desired new profession and industry.
+In addition to the conversations that we just recommended you have if you're sure you want to make a successful leap away from your current career into one you feel more passionate about, read everything you can about your desired new profession and industry.
 In our experience, it's best to be thorough both online and offline (i.e. in actual books!)
 The reason we recommend books is that for many professions (internet and tech aside), many more things have been memorialized in print (i.e. before the internet age) and are simply not replaced by the more temporary articles that you may find online.
 This is especially true of more "traditional" professions where the digital age still hasn't completely caught up.

 Be sure to go beyond books trying to help you understand how to get the job before you even embark on the job search process itself.
 If you want to do marketing but have never done it before, make sure you understand industry trends, where people came from, what is happening in the industry itself - not just where the jobs are.
 This way, you will be double-checking that you understand what you're getting into.
-And of course you will be and sound incredibly informed and prepared when you do start interviewing (or even networking).
-A successful career change requires that you are overly prepared when it comes into both what you're getting into -- as well as how you actually get into it, which is where job seekers typically spend most of their time.
+And of course, you will be and sound incredibly informed and prepared when you do start interviewing (or even networking).
+A successful career change requires that you are overly prepared when it comes into both what you're getting into — as well as how you actually get into it, which is where job seekers typically spend most of their time.

 Sometimes, you can make a career change much more easily if you go back to school, or simply take some courses or pursue some sort of professional credential.
-Other times, it's absolutely necessary because it's a prerequisite of the job and you may not have a relevant, transferrable skill.
+Other times, it's absolutely necessary because it's a prerequisite of the job and you may not have a relevant, transferable skill.
 For example, you obviously can't practice medicine or law without degrees and passing certain exams.
 Even if the career you're interested in doesn't require these things, a new educational degree can still smooth your entry into a new field with an arsenal of new job skills.

 Your bachelor degree may not be very relevant to your new desired line of work, but perhaps you can get a master degree in a related area or simply on-the-job training that can prepare you better for a career transition.
-While you can certainly try to do without more education, if you find you're having an especially hard time, remember that career change is hard for even the best of us -- so you might want to consider beefing up your educational credentials if you don't have a lot of obvious transferrable skills.
+While you can certainly try to do without more education, if you find you're having an especially hard time, remember that career change is hard for even the best of us -- so you might want to consider beefing up your educational credentials if you don't have a lot of obvious transferable skills.

-Specifically, network with people who've travelled on your desired path.
+Specifically, network with people who've traveled on your desired path.
 Tell everyone you know that you want to work in X field, or do Y. Ask them if you know anyone who worked in X field or do Y. Reach put to Mr. X and Ms. Y and find out about their backgrounds and get their advice about how to break in and make a career transition.
 If they aren't very helpful, or you have terrible personal chemistry, don't stop there!
 You can always ask them if they know anyone else you can speak to.
 Ideally, you want to speak to multiple people who've had a similar background to yours and still ended up doing what you want to do.
 You want to hear every story and detail about how they broke into the field even if the answer ends up involving a good dosage of non-replicable "luck".

 The more non-linear your career change, the harder it will be to find someone with your background.
 But don't give up.
 Someone out there has probably done it and typically people who have been there are quite sympathetic to your plight.
 After all, it probably took that person a lot of work and perseverance to make their own career change and that increases their empathy towards you.
 Be sure to network in all the standard ways and if you run out of people you know, don't be afraid to keep pushing beyond your comfort zone.
 What you're doing is harder than the typical job search (sorry, we know we sound like a broken record).
 Use every tool available to you.
 Use your alumni network, contact strangers on LinkedIn, contact women on Fairygodboss, or other online communities.
 Go to events for the industry, Meetups, and conferences.
 Career changes and landing your dream job are likely made by pounding the pavement.
 Here are some more networking tips to help you.

 Recruiters make money when they place candidates and they will typically lean back on their usual processes and talent pipelines.
 In other words, they are trained to see patterns and are unlikely to love that your background deviates from what they know will work.
-In other words they are unlikely to help you find a job if you don't fit the profile.
+In other words, they are unlikely to help you find a job if you don't fit the profile.
 So why do we recommend talking to them?